 Grants awarded by the Council of Europe

-In accordance with the Council of Europe rules on grant procedures, the Secretariat is under an obligation to ensure ex-post publication of all grants awarded by the Council of Europe in a given year.
-This internal obligation of transparency is further reinforced by contractual framework with certain donors, in particular the European Union.
+In accordance with the Council of Europe rules on grant procedures, the Organisation ensures ex-post publication of all grants it has awarded in a given year.
+This duty of transparency is further reinforced by the contractual frameworks with certain donors, in particular the European Union.

 What is a grant?

 A grant is a financial assistance by the Council of Europe to a grantee for the financing of a project or a specified action (“project related grant”) or for the financing of an operational expenditure (“operational grant”).
 This definition applies irrespective of the grantee’s status (public or private individuals, legal or natural persons).

 Operational grants should not normally give rise to grant agreements of more than twelve consecutive months’ duration.

 A grant must have the purpose of both: